BR0kEN-/cikit/matrix/README.md

 ## Before you begin

+Remember that host machine must be publicly accessible via internet.
+Otherwise you will be required to manually configure forwarding to the following ports: `22<NN>`, `80<NN>` and `443<NN>` (where `<NN>` - is a serial number of VM).

 Physical server must be provisioned with a superuser which has no-password access for `sudo` (e.g. `your_user ALL=(ALL) NOPASSWD:ALL` entry in `/etc/sudoers`).
 So, make sure the user is properly configured if you have set value for `ansible_user`, different from `root`, in your [inventory](../docs/ansible/inventory).

 The recommendation is to run the provisioning using `root` user.
 But you may choose.
-Besides, please MAKE SURE you took care about security!
+Beside of that, please MAKE SURE you took care about security!

 Recommended (will work as untrusted connection):